Benefits of Recycling Asphalt

 Where Can I Get Help?

-Businesses starting or expanding into recycling activities may get financial, technical, marketing, business, and permitting assistance from the
+Businesses starting or expanding into recycling activities may get financial, technical, marketing, business, and permitting assistance.
+For more information see our Financial and Market Development Assistance page.

 The local air districts may be concerned about nuisance odors and various emissions, and may require processors to spray with water to control dust.
 Locate your local air district by contacting the Air Resources Board.